Love French Food

 The Elite Bresse Chicken

-Nov 6, 2023 by Judith Coates · This post may contain affiliate links · Leave a Comment
+Modified: Dec 11, 2024 by Judith Coates · This post may contain affiliate links · Leave a Comment

 Poulet de Bresse or Volaille de Bresse is a breed of special chicken in France.
 They are treated like fine wine, they have an appellation, get to eat real food, and walk around the countryside, all regulated by law.
 The king of chickens is truly a part of French culture!
+Give these delicious chicken dinner recipes a place on your table Poussin Chicken, Chasseur Chicken, Chicken In White Wine Sauce!

 by Terry Marsh